very-cool-name/blog-from-scratch/part_i.md

 };
 ```

-We can't actually just put `union` inside our variant class, so we'll have to improvise.
+We can't just put `union` inside our variant class, so we'll have to improvise.

 How do we allocate enough storage to hold all our types?